Twins vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- The Twins have played as the favorite in seven of their past 10 games and won four of those contests.
+- The Twins have played as the favorite in seven of their past 10 games and won three of those contests.

-- In their last 10 games with a total, the Twins and their opponents have combined to hit the over three times.
+- In their last 10 games with a total, the Twins and their opponents have failed to hit the over seven times.

 Explore More About This Game